 Many things about your body change when you are pregnant.
 Next to your rapidly swelling belly, the next in line for these big changes are your breasts.
 They’ll become bigger, denser, and more sensitive.

 Your nipples will also become bigger, darker in colour and even change shape.
-But one of the more subtle changes that not many pregnant mums are aware of is the appearance of Montgomery tubercles.
+But one of the more subtle changes that you may not think is a sign of pregnancy are those tiny bumps on the areola when pregnant.

 What are these tiny bumps that appear on your areolas?
 Do they have a function?
 To find out what exactly these bumps around your nipple are, we’ve made a complete guide to help you become more informed about them.